FujiwaraLab/Tsutsui_etal/README.md

 7th January 2021.

 This R code was used in the paper Tsutsui et al., (link).
-The code is written by Hiroki Machida.
+The code was written by Hiroki Machida with support from Kyungmin Ahn.

 ## Description